Band-filling effect on magnetic anisotropy using a Green's function method: Introduction

-Recently, it had been found that a very high magnetic anisotropy can be obtained in $3d$ systems such as Lithium nitridoferrate Li$_{2}$[(Li$_{1-x}$Fe$_{x}$)N]\cite{klatyk.prl2002,novak.prb2002,antropov.prb2014}, which can be viewed as an $\alpha $-Li$_{3}$N crystal with Fe impurities.
+Recently, it had been found that a very high magnetic anisotropy can be obtained in $3d$ systems such as lithium nitridoferrate Li$_{2}$[(Li$_{1-x}$Fe$_{x}$)N]\cite{klatyk.prl2002,novak.prb2002,antropov.prb2014,antonov.baps2013}, which can be viewed as an $\alpha $-Li$_{3}$N crystal with Fe impurities.
 As found both in experiments\cite{jesche.nphy2014} and calculations\cite{novak.prb2002,antropov.prb2014} using density functional theory (DFT), the Li$_{2}$(Li$_{1-x}$Fe$_{x}$)N system possesses an extraordinary uniaxial anisotropy that originates from Fe impurities.
-The linear geometry of Fe impurity sites results in an atomic-like orbital and then a large MAE.
-As found in both x-ray absorption spectroscopy\cite{klatyk.prl2002} and DFT calculations\cite{klatyk.prl2002,novak.prb2002,antropov.prb2014}, $3d$ ions $T$ have a unusually low oxidation state (+1 ) in Li$_{2}$(Li$_{1-x}T_{x}$)N for $T$= Mn, Fe, Co, and Ni.
-Electronic structure calculations also show that the atomic-like orbital features are preserved for different $T$ elements.
-Considering the rather large MAE and well separated DOS peaks in this system, it provides us an unique platform to investigate the MAE as a function of bandfilling.
+The linear geometry of Fe-impurity sites results in an atomic like orbital and then a large MAE.
+As found in both x-ray absorption spectroscopy\cite{klatyk.prl2002} and DFT calculations\cite{klatyk.prl2002,novak.prb2002,antropov.prb2014}, $3d$ ions $T$ have an unusually low oxidation state (+1 ) in Li$_{2}$(Li$_{1-x}T_{x}$)N for $T$= Mn, Fe, Co, and Ni.
+Recently, Jesche {\etal}\cite{jesche.prb2015} developed a single-crystal growth technique for these systems and directly observed that the MAE oscillates when progressing from $T$=Mn$\to$Fe$\to$Co$\to$Ni.\cite{jesche.prb2015} Electronic structure calculations also show that the atomic like orbital features are preserved for different $T$ elements.
+Considering the rather large MAE and well-separated density of states (DOS) peaks in this system, it provides us with a unique platform to investigate the MAE as a function of band filling.

-\redbf{Justify the single-ion anisotropy model and method} Li and N are very light elements with $s$ and $p$ electrons respectively.
-They barely contribute to the MAE in Li$_{2}$[(Li$_{1-x}T_{x}$ )N], rather MAE is dominated by single-ion anisotropy from impurity $T$ atoms, especially for lower $T$ concentration.
+Li and N are very light elements with $s$ and $p$ electrons, respectively.
+They barely contribute to the MAE in Li$_{2}$[(Li$_{1-x}T_{x}$ )N]; rather, MAE is dominated by single-ion anisotropy from impurity $T$ atoms, especially for lower $T$ concentration, where $T$-$T$ atoms become well separated.
 In this work, we investigate the magnetic anisotropy with different $T$ elements based on second-order perturbation theory by using a Green's function method.
-Lorentzians are used to represent local impurity densities of states and calculate the MAE as a continuous function of bandfilling.
-First principles calculations of MAE are also performed to compare with our analytical modeling.
+Lorentzians are used to represent local impurity densities of states and calculate the MAE as a continuous function of band filling.
+First-principles calculations of MAE are also performed to compare with our analytical modeling.